 Creating an environment where you can use Python 2.7.11 and Python 3.5.1 on CentOS 6

-CentOS 6 comes with Python 2.6 installed by default, but
+CentOS 6 comes with Python 2.6 by default, but you

-you may want to install a different version if the package you want to use is not compatible or if you simply want to use something newer.
+might want to install a different version if the packages you want to use are not compatible, or simply because you want to try a newer version.

-it can be scary to upgrade without knowing much about it.
+it's scary to upgrade them without knowing much about them.

-Therefore, I will write down the steps to create an environment using virtualenv
+Therefore, virtualenv I will describe the procedure for creating an environment using

 (*Latest version as of February 2016)